-Luke 17:7-10 - "Suppose one of you has a servant plowing or looking after the sheep.
-Will he say to the servant when he comes in from the field, 'Come along now and sit down to eat'?
-Won't he rather say, 'Prepare my supper, get yourself ready and wait on me while I eat and drink; after that you may eat and drink'?
-Will he thank the servant because he did what he was told to do?
-So you also, when you have done everything you were told to do, should say, 'We are unworthy servants; we have only done our duty.'"
+Luke 17:7-10 - "Suppose one of you had a servant plowing or looking after the sheep.
+Would he say to the servant when he comes in from the field, 'Come along now and sit down to eat'?
+Would he not rather say, 'Prepare my supper, get yourself ready and wait on me while I eat and drink; after that you may eat and drink'?
+Would he thank the servant because he did what he was told to do?
+So you also, when you have done everything you were told to do, should say, 'We are unworthy servants; we have only done our duty."